 Sometimes a mid-morning snack is a must right?
 And while it’s tempting to just grab whatever’s in the pantry, if there was something quick and easy, but also amazingly good, that would be a win-win right?

-Well these blueberry oatmeal muffins are THAT snack!
+Well these gluten free blueberry oatmeal muffins are THAT snack!

 They combine good-for-you ingredients with hunger busting oats and the result is a breakfast / snack / afterschool snack that not only tastes delicious, but actually helps you stay full.